Coaster Enthusuasts of Canada

 "I might get sick."

 This seems to be the worry of most non-riders.
 Explain that coasters are not generally sickness-causing rides.
 It's undulating rides like The "Trabant", or sustained G-force rides like The "Gravitron", which tend to cause nausea.
-Again, see our recommendations which involve meal planning & anti-motion-sickness drugs as explained under -Motion Sickness Prevention.
+Again, see our recommendations which involve meal planning and anti-motion-sickness drugs as explained under -Motion Sickness Prevention.

-"I'm worried there might be an accident."
+"We're worried there might be an accident."

 Tell them the amusement park industry has one of the very highest safety records of any on the planet.
 One is more likely to be injured on the way to the park than on any ride in the park.
-Point out the anti-rollback dogs that prevent the train from rolling backward into the station in case the lift chain breaks.
+Point out the anti-rollback dogs that prevent the train from rolling backward into the station in case the lift mechanism breaks.
 Tell them of the computer-monitored brake sections, and of the proximity switches that let the computer (and operator) know where trains are at all times.

-"I might fall out."
+"We might fall out."

-"I'm afraid of heights."
+"We're afraid of heights."

 This is the toughest objection to overcome.
-Take this person to the lowest-height coaster you can, to start him off.
+Take these persons to the lowest-height coaster you can, to start off.
 I usually relate the story of one CEC member who went on one of our "Scare-Me" tours in the early 1990's.
 He was deathly afraid of heights, but loved roller coasters!
 His method was to stare at the floor of the car while going up the lift hill.
 After that, he could look out to where the train was heading because he was absorbed so much by the ride that he didn't notice how high up he was.
 (He even rode "The Magnum" at Cedar Point, which was the tallest coaster on that tour - 62 meters high!)

 Good Luck and Happy Riding!